ariayang/ariayang.github.io/_posts/2021-06-24-css-struggles.md

 ## Lessons learned in CSS

   My biggest struggle today so far is with the style of the links.
-At first, my unordered links '''<ul><li>''' on the navbar won't align in line.
+At first, my unordered links ''< ul >< li >'' on the navbar won't align in line.
 I have tried
 ```
 display: flex-inline;
 ```